rrutt/Tuboid/README.md

 ### IPlug Implementation Notes

+Thus tutorial was used to create the Visual Studio solution framework for the **Tuboid** project.

 **<http://www.martin-finke.de/blog/articles/audio-plugins-001-introduction/>**

 **_Note:_** When following this tutorial for creation of a VST 3 plug-in, a minor change needs to be performed to match the current version of the VST 3 SDK.
 Add the following file reference to the **MyFirstPlugin-vst3.vcsproj** project within Visual Studio at the **vst3\VST3_SDK\public.sdk\source\common** folder location in the Solution Explorer:

     ..\wdl-ol\VST3_SDK\public.sdk\source\common\commoniids.cpp

+### Building Tuboid from the Source Code

+The Visual Studio solution file resides in the **src** sub-folder as **Tuboid.sln** This solution file contains a **Tuboid-app** sub-project and the **Tuboid-vst3** sub-project.

+The **Tuboid-app** sub-project acts as a standalone host for the Tuboid plug-in.
+Run this project within Visual Studio to debug the startup logic for the Tuboid plug-in and to test or debug the logic that reacts to changes in the parameter sliders.

+The post-build steps for the **Tuboid-vst** sub-project include copying the resulting DLL file (named as **Tuboid.vst3**) to the standard system folder **C:\\Program Files (x86)\\Common Files\\VST3**

+Since this is a protected folder tree, this step only succeeds if you start Visual Studio via the **Run as administrator** option by right-clicking on the Visual Studio Start menu item (or desktop icon).

+#### VST 2 support

+A separate solution file **Tuboid-with-vst2.sln** also includes a **Tuboid-vst2** sub-project.
+This solution allows you to build a VST 2 version of the plug-in, provided you obtained a VST 2 SDK license from Steinberg Media Technologies GmbH prior to October, 2018.
+(Steinberg is retiring the VST 2 technology and no longer licenses development and VST 2 plug-in distribution except for developers that obtained licenses as of that date.)

+If you have an existing license for the VST 2 SDK you can use this **Tuboid-with-vst2.sln** solution file after copying the following two files from the VST2 SDK to the **src\\VST_SDK** sub-folder:

+- **aeffect.h**
+- **aeffectx.h**

 ## Additional Documentation